RDM3DC/Adaptive-Resistance-Principle-ARP-/README.md

 # Adaptive Resistance Principle (ARP)

+If somebody builds the dieatamatious er fluid analog computer that might solve Traveling salesman visually,it should prove p=np along with the python scripts. if they both get the same answer that's p=np

 This repository contains experiments, code, and notes exploring the **Adaptive Resistance Principle**.
 ARP describes networks of resistive elements that update their conductance in response to electrical stimuli, inspired by electrorheological fluids and self‑organising systems found in nature.

 ## Repository overview